This Privacy Notice explains how the University of Cumbria (“we”, “our”, “us”) will handle personal data as an employer.

 We are a committed to ensure that all personal data is processed in accordance with the UK General Data Protection Regulations and Data Protection Act 2018.

-This notice is intended for current and former employees, individuals working with the University on a voluntary basis, agency and other staff engaged through other organisations.
-It should be read together with the University of Cumbria Privacy Notice.
+This notice is intended for current and former employees, interns, individuals working with the University on a voluntary basis, agency and other staff engaged through other organisations.

 How do we get your personal data?